Frequently Asked Questions

 Answer: Since Amendment 64 went into effect in late 2012, adults 21 and older have been allowed to possess up to 1 ounce of marijuana.

-Answer: Colorado residents 21 and older can purchase and possess up to 1 ounce of marijuana at a time.
+Answer: Non-residents and Colorado residents 21 and older can purchase and possess up to 1 ounce of marijuana at a time.

 Answer: No, it is illegal to consume marijuana in or around a licensed store.
 It is also illegal to smoke at indoor-but-public locations such as bars, restaurants and common areas in buildings.

 Answer: Penalties range from a fine to a possible jail or prison sentence.
 Colorado State Statutes and Denver Revised Municipal Code spell out the specific penalties for various violations.